Bispebjerg Cemetery: World War II

 In the southwestern corner of the cemetery is a section dedicated to Danish soldiers, police officers and resistance fighters who died in World War II.
 The complex was designed by city architect Poul Holsøe and features a monument created by the sculptor Povl Søndergaard.
 Another monument commemorates the resistance fighters who died at two incidents on 29 August 1943 and 19 September 1944.
 It was designed by Povl Søndergaard in 1947.

 The area also features a group of graves of British soldiers with traditional British Commonwealth war grave headstones and a Cross of Sacrifice.
 Many of the interred were crew members of British aircraft that were shot down over Zealand.
 The British casualties were buried at the site upon orders from the German occupying forces but most of them were transferred to Vestre Cemetery in March 1944.

 Section 10 also features 16 graves of Soviet soldiers who died in Denmark during and immediately after the war.
 A monument designed by the Russian artist Anatolij Dioma was installed in 1990.

 Section 8 contains 594 German refugees and 370 German soldiers from March 1944.

 Notable people

 The writer Johannes V. Jensen, chess player Aron Nimzowitsch and the sculptor Astrid Noack are interred in at the Old communal burial site.
-The architect and writer Poul Henningsen, former lord mayor of Copenhagen Egon Weidekamp an Nobel Prize-winning chemist Henrik Dam are interred in the new communal burial site.
+The architect and writer Poul Henningsen, former lord mayor of Copenhagen Egon Weidekamp and Nobel Prize-winning chemist Henrik Dam are interred in the new communal burial site.